Wednesday, November 18, 2015

 We enjoyed rambling and easy walking along the ridge until we reached the steep descent trail.

-The trail down was steep, slippery, and FAST.
-My son pretty much dragged my husband down the 500 m of height loss on the descent trail as they were holding hands and running. (and I could hardly keep up.)
+I found the trail down to be steep, slippery, and FAST.
+My son pretty much dragged my husband down the 500 m of height loss on the descent trail as they were holding hands and running.
+(And I could hardly keep up.)

 The kid is a speed demon at 6!